reflex-frp/reflex-platform/reflex-frp.org/doc/guide_to_ajax.rst

 from client side.
 And ``_webSocket_close`` is the response from server when the connection closes.

+Manually closing a websocket that is configured to reconnect will cause it to reconnect.
+If you want to be able to close it permanently you need to set ``_webSocketConfig_reconnect = False``.

 See `reflex-examples <https://github.com/reflex-frp/reflex-examples/blob/master/websocket-echo/src/Main.hs>`_ for an echo example.